 Participants include Federation University, Asset Management Council Australia, Asset Management Society India, Manipal University in India and industries and universities from Australia and beyond.

-“The pandemic has made it difficult, but it has also given us opportunities that we didn’t imagine.
+“The pandemic has made it difficult to host this event, but it has also given us opportunities that we didn’t imagine.
 Many companies and industries were forced to close or wind down their operations, and as a result, we have had quite a few people who have been able to enrol in our MRE courses.
 This has been a great opportunity for them to upskill during these challenging times and contribute to industries and society.”

 The International Conference on Maintenance and Intelligent Asset Management (ICMIAM2021) will be held from December 12-15, 2021.